LubinKerhuel/MPLAB-Device-Blocks-for-Simulink/README.md

   - Added pin configurations (dsPICs & PIC32): initial state, pull-up, pull-down and open drain.
   - Fixed variables set in text fields when peripheral blocks were in a masked subsystem (did not get access to mask variables)
   - User functions in Simulink user custom code are now listed in C function block
-  - Various improvements/fixes for Matlab R2024a
+  - Various improvements/fixes for MATLAB :registered: R2024a
 - v3.54
   - fixed: xc-dsc not found on linux
   - fixed: MPLAB blocks might not show-up in the simulink library